HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 #### The Horizen Treasury DAO

 Horizen is dedicated to building a DAO as a [sidechain]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-03-sidechains %}) application.
 It will enable decentralized, community based governance, especially with regards to resource allocation.
+Part of the Horizen block subsidy goes to the Zen Blockchain Foundation treasury (at the time of writing 20%), from where it gets distributed to fund the development of the protocol, the sidechain implementation, marketing as well as business development.
 The basic model of the treasury system is described in [a paper][https://www.lancaster.ac.uk/staff/zhangb2/treasury.pdf] written by our research and development partner, Input Output Hong Kong (IOHK) in collaboration with the Lancaster University.

 The general idea of the Horizen DAO is to have stakeholders in the Horizen ecosystem vote on what the treasury funds at the Zen Blockchain Foundations disposal are spent on.
 Anyone in the community can submit a proposal for consideration.
 Stakeholders can review the proposals that get passed on, and then they get sent to the next stage where ZEN holders can vote on where funding gets placed.
 There are many types of voting mechanisms and electoral systems in general to choose from when building such a system.
 The Horizen DAO will use a form of Liquid Democracy as the mechanism for voting.
 A thorough discussion of voting schemes would blow the scope of this article.
 Still, we would like to outline the core idea behind liquid democracy.